 ***- Undefeated season, the only one in league history.

 Please familiarize yourself with the rules of the draft (which are pretty basic).
+Every couple must be wanted to capture their relationship with the cute photo shoot!
+For the lovely couple, there are some poses which can help them get the best city photoshoot for their happy day.
 More detailed league rules regarding things like scoring can be found at the Sportsline league site.

 Draft & Roster Regulations: